gruns/icecream/README.md

 ```

 `argToStringFunction`, if provided, is called with argument values to be
-serialized to printable strings.
-The default is PrettyPrinter's
+serialized to displayable strings.
+The default is PrettyPrint's
 [pprint.pformat](https://docs.python.org/3/library/pprint.html#pprint.pformat),
 but this can be changed to, for example, handle non-standard datatypes in a
 custom fashion.